 As part of my coursework with Harvard’s Introduction to Computer Science class, I elaborated a music web app for music composition with two classmates.
 Link to the web app.
 Link to the video explaining the project.
 Link to the source code.

-Also as part of my coursework, here is an essay that explores our current concept of privacy, The Harms of Individualistic Privacy, which you can read here, and an essay about the five different endings that Richard Wagner conceived for the end of Der Ring des Nibelungen, which you can read here (speaking of Wagner, here is a short comparison between Wagner’s Ring and The Lord of the Rings that I wrote in 2017; also speaking of Wagner, here is a picture in Bayreuth where we saw Parsifal).
+Here is an essay about the five different endings that Richard Wagner conceived for the end of Der Ring des Nibelungen, which you can read here (speaking of Wagner, here is a short comparison between Wagner’s Ring and The Lord of the Rings that I wrote in 2017; also speaking of Wagner, here is a picture in Bayreuth where we saw Parsifal).
 I also wrote an essay about Hannah Arendt On Violence, see here, and an essay about Václav Havel The Power of the Powerless, that you can find here.

 At Harvard I joined several clubs and student activities.
 I play the flute in the Harvard University Band, I play the (baroque) violin in the Harvard Baroque Chamber Orchestra, I was the speaker series organizer for the Harvard Gender Inclusivity in Mathematics group (where I invited math professors in the Boston area to give talks about their research and talk about their experience as women Mathematicians), I was the co-president of the Harvard Chapter of Circle of Women (a national non-profit organization working to improve the access to education of girls in under-developed countries), where we partnered with the Seseme Secondary Girls’ School in Kisoro, Uganda, to build bathrooms for their students (which had been destroyed) and drew attention to the importance of hygiene and dignity in education (especially for girls), and I also was the assistant director for Harvard Model United Nations in a specialized agency committee where we talked about the future of the European Union.
 Picture with the Harvard Band.
 Here you can donate to our Seseme project to improve girls’ education in Uganda.